 This overarching aim will be pursued through the following interrelated activities.
-We will:

 1. Carry out long-term, in-depth fieldwork in collaboration with farmers and activists, covering all stages of self-certification within their broader relations with consumers and authorities.
 Building on a short-term fieldwork related to ‘good practices’ of consumer-producer relations in Italy of a previously ESRC funded interdisciplinary project (“Analyses of Food Supply Chains for Risks and Resilience to Food Fraud/Crime”, ES/M003094/1) this study will shed light on innovative practices that challenge contemporary governance related to practices of standardisation and certification;